osstotalsoft/generator-webapp-rocket/README.md

  8. Identity authority.
  9. Use rights.
 By default is set to false.
 This will also generate a `GET_USER_DATA` query that loads the users rights. (see the query below)
  10. Include multi-tenancy.
 By default is set to false.
- 11. What package manager you wish to use to install the application dependencies. (npm, yarn or bower).
+ 11. What package manager you wish to use to install the application dependencies. (npm or yarn).

 If you would like to start the application, simply run ``npm start`` in the newly created folder, otherwise you can begin editing and writing your application!